tomonocle/miscellany/management.md

 ### Chesterton's fence
 Don’t ever take a fence down until you know the reason why it was put up

+### Kerninghan's Law
+Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

 PROGRAMMER'S VIRTUES
 --------------------
 ### Laziness